 Generalizability and scope of study.
-As discussed in Section V-A, while many websites share similar structures to the ones we covered, our study only considered 4 other sites apart from those running on WordPress, and we only considered sites using a CMS.
+As discussed in Section 4, while many websites share similar structures to the ones we covered, our study only considered 4 other sites not running WordPress, and our signatures only cover CMS content.
 Not all websites might be identified as easily.
 Furthermore, we only studied 81 CVEs.
-In the future we intend to study a more diverse set of CVEs and go beyond CMS-based sites.
+While this gave us a diverse set of scenarios to test and develop our signature language and extension implementation with, which account for about 7.5% (84/1124) of WordPress XSS CVEs at the time of the study, this could still be improved in a future study.